osmandapp/docs/content/osmand/plugins/nautical-charts.md

 ---
 title: "{% data variables.android-values.plugin_nautical_name %}"
-intro: "Nautical map provides detailed graphical representation of oceans, seas, coastal areas and rivers to help you navigate on the water, and be aware of popular traffic routes, obstacles in your waterway, the nearest harbors, port plans, anchorages, and other essential reference for boaters.  "
+intro: "Nautical map provides detailed graphical representation of oceans, seas, coastal areas and rivers to help you navigate on the water, and be aware of popular traffic routes, obstacles in your waterway, the nearest harbors anchorages, and other essential reference.  "
 versions: '*'
 ---